Emotional Floor Speech: Rashida Tlaib Recalls Death Threats

-Category: World Politics Hits: 1Republicans traumatize women.
+Category: World Politics Hits: 4Republicans traumatize women.
 Then they gaslight.
 And Alexandria Ocasio-Cortez and her congresswomen colleagues are refusing to play along.
 The most emotional speech of the day came from Rashida Tlaib, who was not in the Capitol on January 6th, but because she has received death threats from her first day in Congress, was traumatized nonetheless.
 "Each one paralyzed me, each time," she said.
 "All I could do is thank Allah that I wasn't here.
 I felt overwhelming relief," Tlaib said.
 "And I felt bad for Alexandria and so many of my colleagues that were here, but as I saw it, I thought to myself, 'Thank God, I'm not there.' " Other women took to the floor in powerful moments of yes, resistance, to Republican gaslighting about January 6.
 Rep. Alexandria Ocasio-Cortez, Rep. Rashida Tlaib and Rep. Cori Bush shared emotional experiences as they relived the trauma they experienced from the U.S. Capitol riots. https://t.co/9Eit5Hzjn2 pic.twitter.com/SmrTHRKSuw — USA TODAY (@USATODAY) February 5, 2021

 Read more https://crooksandliars.com/2021/02/emotional-floor-speech-rashida-tlaib